ralch/blog.ralch.com/content/about.md

 tags = ["myself", "info"]
 +++

-I am a software craftsman with experiance in development mobile applications, desktop applications and distributed systems.
+Svett is an accomplished full-stack software engineer, open source contributor and project leader.
+He has hands on experience in building everything from the ground to the clouds.
+For the last 9+ years, he is heavy weight champion in design, development and delivering a low level critical systems, scalable platforms as service, reliable infrastructure, front-end desktop, web and mobile applications.

-I do love UI/UX development as well as backend/system level development.
-I enjoy coding in C#, Go, Ruby, Objective-C both at work and in my spare time.
+I enjoy coding in Go, Ruby, Swift, Objective-C, C# both at work and in my spare time.

 You can read more about me [here](http://www.ralch.com).